Aktr0s/LuaConsoleNotepad/README.md

     :wl <int> <string>  -  same as earlier but it writes to a given number line.

-    :sf <int>  -  it shorten the file to given line number.
+    :sf <int>  -  it shortens the file to given line number.

     :save  -  saves the file

-    :exit  -  exits the program
+    :quit  -  exits the program

-    :sae  -  saves the file end exits the program
+    :sq  -  saves the file end exits the program